Afghanistan: What Taliban rule means for Sikhs and Hindus | DW | 08.09.2021

 Despite years of systematic and institutional discrimination, the minorities held onto some hope for equal rights under the ousted civilian government.
 However, this hope was rudely shattered with two massive attacks in 2018 and 2020.

 Lawmaker Khalsa's father was killed in the first suicide bombing and at least 25 Sikh devotees were killed in the 2020 Gurdwara attack.
-A regional affiliate of the "Islamic State" group, IS-K, claimed responsibility for both attacks.
+A regional affiliate of the "Islamic State" group, "Islamic State Khorasan" (IS-K), claimed responsibility for both attacks.
 The group was most recently responsible for the suicide attack at the Hamid Karzai International Airport in Kabul, where at least 182 people were killed.

 Under the new Taliban regime, Sikhs and Hindus fear a return to an era where these minorities were forced to wear yellow tags to denote their non-Muslim status.